top of page

 Total THC Is Not Applicable to Harvested Hemp

-The USDA Final Rule [6] only governs hemp production and not the regulation of hemp distribution or hemp products which are governed by the Food and Drug Administration Farm Bill.
+The USDA Final Rule [6] only governs hemp production and NOT the regulation of hemp distribution or hemp products which are governed by the Food and Drug Administration Farm Bill.
 Therefore, after post-harvest, the USDA has no further jurisdiction over the hemp crop leaving the Food and Drug Administration (FDA) as the only other agency with the authority to regulate the hemp crop.
 The sole authority on post-harvested hemp is the Farm Bill and its definition specifically defines hemp in terms of its delta-9 THC concentration, not its Total THC content.
 [7]

 One of the key aspects that allows for a higher concentration of THC-A is that during the thirty (30) day harvest window in which a hemp crop must be tested for THC concentrations, the plant’s cannabinoid concentrations, including THC, continue to increase.
 [8] For this reason, pre- harvest hemp which has been tested and determined to be compliant may have total THC concentrations that exceed 0.3% when harvested.
 With that being said, the hemp crop will remain compliance with FDA’s 2018 Farm Bill regulations as long as its delta-9 THC concentration does not surpass 0.3%